yuvalmGS/gigaspaces-wiki-jekyll/xap97/auditing.markdown

 weight: 400
 ---

-{% summary %}Auditing of authentication and operations{% endsummary %}
+{% summary %} {% endsummary %}

-# Overview

-GigaSpaces provides the ability to audit the authentication requests and operations performed on a secured service.
+XAP provides the ability to audit the authentication requests and operations performed on a secured service.
 It facilitates the logging mechanism to declare the audit log file, and the level of auditing.
 The level can be dynamically modified using the `java.util.logging JMX Extensions`.
 This allows an easy extension for custom auditing.

 {% note %}
 Currently auditing of operations is limited to Space operations.